-If you wish to make a formal complaint to Council you can download the free APPLE or ANDROID App called "The Noise App" which records samples of noise as well as the date and time to assist the investigation and determine the degree of interference, duration and intensity.
-Alternatively if you prefer for noise, and other nuisance complaints you may print and fill out a nuisance diary(PDF, 47KB) for at least two weeks, then submit to our Environmental Health Team.
+If you wish to make a formal complaint to Council, you can download the free Apple or Android app called 'The Noise App'.
+This allows you to record samples of noise, as well as the date and time to assist the investigation and determine the degree of interference, duration and intensity.
+Alternatively, for noise and other nuisance complaints, you may print and fill out a nuisance diary(PDF, 47KB) for at least two weeks, then submit it to our Environmental Health Team.

 Phone: (03) 5261 0600